coreboot/coreboot/Documentation/releases/coreboot-25.12-relnotes.md

 configuration under modern operating systems, particularly Windows, as proper SSDB and PLD configuration is required for full functionality.

+DSM (Device Specific Method) generation has been refactored into per-UUID functions (ea099e8b8c9, c8f89e00e4c), with new support for CVF (Computer Vision Framework) DSM and I2C V2 DSM functions (a64b93562d0, 1532eb60ee7).
+The driver now supports ACPI device type selection (ae0d2324021) and ROM type/address configuration for camera sensors (6459a2007a5), improving compatibility with various camera implementations.

 ### soc/qualcomm/x1p42100: Expanded platform support and debug capabilities